 It will take some practice to learn how to tie woven wrap well and quickly, but the slightly steeper learning curve (than, say, a buckled carrier) is well worth the effort!

-A tandem Front Wrap Cross Carry (FWCC) is a great first ‘carry’ (way of tying a wrap) for newborns, whether carrying one or two babies – and we do recommend practicing with one baby first, until you’re feeling confident.
+A tandem Front Wrap Cross Carry (FWCC) is a great first ‘carry’ (way of tying a wrap) for newborns, whether carrying one or two babies – and we do recommend practising with one baby first until you’re feeling confident.
 Amanda’s Tandem Hip Carry is a great carry for babies with increasing head control (usually 2-5 months+).
 Tandem Trouble is a superb YouTube channel for twin wrapping tutorials, using one or two woven wraps at a time.

 Our Didymos DoubleFace long woven wraps have contrasting colours on either side, making them ideal for those new to wrapping, and don’t require any breaking in.
 But there are a vast number of woven wrap brands and designs to explore.

 Here are a few options, demonstrated by some experienced twin-wrapping parents, to inspire you: